claudleei/ios_login_sdk/README.md

     /// - Parameter userID: **Optional** value.
 User ID of your service.
 Look up the document for more details. func authDidSuccess(authCode: String, grantedScopes: [String], jkosUserID: String?, userID: String?)

     /// Finish authorization with error.
+See documents for more details.
     /// - Parameter error: -
     func authDidFailed(error: JKOAuthError)